 Patient Toolkit Provider ToolkitPatient ToolkitProvider ToolkitPatient ToolkitDigital Health CoachingLiving With DiabetesCan We Talk?Resources and Additional InfoFAQsProvider ToolkitSpecial PopulationsChallengesDiagnosisEpidemiologyTreatmentsAdditional Reading Show More Welcome to the CARES Diabetes Website Portal Diabetes is a staggering global epidemic.
-In the United States, 30.3 million people, or 9.4% of the population, have diabetes.
-One in four people with diabetes are unaware they have this disease, and an estimated 84 million Americans 18 years or older have prediabetes (CDC).
+In the United States, 34.2million people, or 10.5% of the population, have diabetes.
+One in five people with diabetes are unaware they have this disease, and an estimated 88 million Americans 18 years or older have prediabetes (CDC).
 Diabetes is a chronic disease that occurs when the body cannot regulate the amount of glucose (a type of sugar obtained from food) in the blood, leading to elevated levels.
 Insulin is a hormone produced by the pancreas that is necessary to transport glucose into the body’s cells to be used as fuel to produce energy.
 Diabetes is the result of the body producing too little or no insulin, being resistant to insulin, or both.
 Diabetes can also lead to serious comorbidities, such as cardiovascular disease, vision loss, nerve damage, and kidney disease (NIH).
 There is no cure for diabetes.
 However, early diagnosis and effective long-term management can help optimize outcomes and lessen the enormous burden diabetes places on individuals and on society as a whole.
-The CARES series provides the latest information on the diagnosis and management of diabetes and its comorbidities, covering American Diabetes Association standards of care and detailed information on established and emerging treatment options, including non-insulin therapies as well as state-of-the-art insulin formulations and delivery mechanisms.
+The CARES series provides the latest information on the diagnosing and managing of diabetes and its comorbidities, covering American Diabetes Association standards of care and detailed information on established and emerging treatment options, including non-insulin therapies as well as state-of-the-art insulin formulations and delivery mechanisms.
 This companion site incorporates content from live and online meetings.
-It serves as a resource for web links, CME content, reference literature, Quality Improvement Posters, and pertinent, practical information sources for both patients and providers.
+It serves as a resource for web links, CME content, reference literature, quality improvement posters, and pertinent, practical information sources for both patients and providers.
 We at Med Learning Group hope that this educational series will help improve patient care and quality of life for those people living with diabetes across the clinical spectrum—from diagnosis to long-term management.
-Centers for Disease Control and Prevention.
-National Diabetes Statistics Report, 2017.
-Atlanta, GA: Centers for Disease Control and Prevention, U.S. Dept of Health and Human Services; 2017.
-Accessed May 9, 2019.
-National Institutes of Health.
-Diabetes. www.niddk.nih.gov/health-information/diabetes.
-What is diabetes? www.niddk.nih.gov/health-information/diabetes/overview/what-is-diabetes.
-Accessed May 9, 2019.
+References Centers for Disease Control and Prevention.
+National Diabetes Statistics Report, 2020.
+Atlanta, GA: Centers for Disease Control and Prevention, US Department of Health and Human Services; 2020.https://www.cdc.gov/diabetes/data/statistics/statistics-report.html.
+NIH.
+National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).https://www.niddk.nih.gov/health-information/diabetes(and subsequent webpages).